realtechsupport/cocktail/README.md

 6 - Customize <br>
 Add other libraries to the OTB environment as needed.
-Enable the OTB environment to install geopandas… the install may take some time… <br>
+Enable the OTB environment to install geojson and geopandas.
+The geopandas install may take a bit of time. <br>

 	conda install -c conda-forge pillow
+	conda install -c conda-forge geojson
 	conda install -c conda-forge geopandas